top of page

 A Universe of Varieties: Chile as a Map of Mexico

-Today we recognize around 70 species of chiles.
-Sahagún described multiple types, including red chiles with less harsh flavor and chiles known for intense heat.
+Today, we recognize around 70 species of chiles.
+Sahagún described multiple types, including red chiles with milder flavors and chiles known for their intense heat.
 He also referenced varieties such as:

-and connected them to regions like Xochimilco, Oaxtepec, Michoacán, Chihuahua, the Huasteca, and the Chichimeca, among others.
-Chile, in many ways, is a living map of Mexico—each variety carrying place, climate, technique, and tradition.
+These were connected to regions like Xochimilco, Oaxtepec, Michoacán, Chihuahua, the Huasteca, and the Chichimeca, among others.
+Chile, in many ways, serves as a living map of Mexico—each variety carrying its own place, climate, technique, and tradition.

 Pleasure and Pain: The Power of Chile

 Chile has long symbolized both pleasure and pain.
-Alongside its role in cuisine, historical accounts also describe its use in punishment and discipline.
+Beyond its culinary role, historical accounts describe its use in punishment and discipline.

-Some stories recount how chiles were burned and people were confined in smoke-filled rooms.
-Others describe forcing individuals to eat extremely spicy tamales without water.
-Even children, according to some accounts, were punished with chile rubbed on their bodies for misbehavior.
+Some stories recount how chiles were burned, and individuals were confined in smoke-filled rooms.
+Others describe forcing people to eat extremely spicy tamales without water.
+Even children, according to some accounts, faced punishment with chile rubbed on their bodies for misbehavior.

 Capsicum: The Plant That Transformed Food Into Nourishment

 Chiles and peppers come from the plant genus Capsicum.
-One of its greatest “gifts” is how it can make what’s available in nature more desirable—turning simple ingredients into nourishment that feels vibrant and complete.
+One of its greatest gifts is its ability to enhance what’s available in nature, turning simple ingredients into vibrant nourishment.

 Pre-Hispanic cooks mastered combinations of flavors, colors, and textures that created extraordinary dishes.
-And chile wasn’t only culinary: it was also ceremonial.
-In certain rituals, the meat of sacrificed humans was prepared without salt or chile, as a symbol of sacrifice—meaning neither salt nor chile was consumed during that preparation.
+Chile wasn’t just culinary; it was also ceremonial.
+In certain rituals, the meat of sacrificed humans was prepared without salt or chile, symbolizing sacrifice—meaning neither salt nor chile was consumed during that preparation.

-That detail alone shows how sacred—and how central—chile was.
+That detail alone highlights how sacred—and central—chile was.

 From Mexico to the World (and Back Into Our Mouths)

 Capsicum spread widely.
-It was taken to places like Cuba and Yucatán, and eventually domesticated and cultivated around the world.
-Today, when foreigners visit Mexico and try our food, their palates often aren’t used to the spice.
-That’s why misunderstandings happen: Mexicans don’t have a perfect “heat roster” to explain exactly how hot each chile will feel to someone new.
+It traveled to places like Cuba and Yucatán, eventually being domesticated and cultivated around the globe.
+Today, when foreigners visit Mexico and try our food, their palates often aren’t accustomed to the spice.
+This is why misunderstandings occur: Mexicans don’t have a perfect “heat roster” to explain exactly how hot each chile will feel to someone new.

-A person can train their palate little by little, tasting chiles gradually, building tolerance over time.
+We can train our palates gradually, tasting chiles little by little and building tolerance over time.
 History shows that adaptation happened on a large scale too—such as after the Caste War (1847–1848), when migration may have carried chile seeds and culinary traditions to places like Cuba, the United States, and Mexico City.

 Chile Is Part of Who We Are

-There is no exact, universal way to measure the heat of Mexican chiles the way we experience it.
+There is no exact, universal way to measure the heat of Mexican chiles as we experience it.
 Many chiles were once wild; some were domesticated and carried across the world.
-And while we can be grateful that chile-smoke “punishment rooms” are no longer common—and we can hope children are no longer punished with chiles—what remains is undeniable:
+While we can be grateful that chile-smoke “punishment rooms” are no longer common—and we can hope children are no longer punished with chiles—what remains is undeniable:

 Román Gutiérrez, J. F., & del Río Hernández, L. I. (2017).
 Picor ancestral: El chile en el mundo prehispánico.
 Artes de México, (126), 21–27.